 Complaints or Disputes

-In the event of any complaint or dispute about the payment of one of your invoices you should, in the first instance, contact the person named on the Purchase Order you have received from the Council to ascertain what the problem is.
+In the event of a complaint or dispute about the payment of an invoice, you should in the first instance, contact the person named on the purchase order you have received from us to find out what the problem is.

-If you have not received a purchase order or you have not quoted this number on your invoice this may be the reason why payment has been delayed.
-You will need to contact the person in the Council you have been dealing with to obtain a valid purchase order number and let the Finance Shared Service Centre know this as well as your invoice number.
+Payment could be delayed if you haven't received a purchase order or you haven't quoted it on your invoice.
+You will need to speak with your contact in the council to get a valid purchase order number and let the Finance Shared Service Centre know this as well as your invoice number.

 Manchester City Council